-Side effects vary between the different vaccines, but can include the following:
+Side effects vary between the different types of hepatitis A vaccine, but can include the following:

-Very common (may affect more than 1 in 10 people):
+Very common (affecting more than 1 in 10 people at each dose):

-Less common (affecting up to 1 in 100 people):
+Uncommon (affecting up to 1 in 100 people at each dose):

 For rarer side effects (affecting fewer than 1 in 1000 people), ask to see the Patient Information Leaflet for the vaccine you are offered.